Denmark fines German bank $16 million in dividend tax scam

 The fine marks the first court ruling on the scam in Denmark where the government is trying to recover the money.

-The Danish state prosecutor said the bank facilitated fraudulent dividend tax payments worth 1.1 million crowns to U.S. pension plans from which it profited by 55 million crowns.
+The Danish state prosecutor said the bank facilitated fraudulent dividend tax payments worth 1.1 billion crowns to U.S. pension plans from which it profited by 55 million crowns.

 The current management of North Channel Bank did not participate in the fraud but admitted the bank’s role in the scheme, the prosecutor said.